protickr/git-notebook/readme.md

 checkout branch where you intend to merge another branch
 > `$ git checkout master`
 checked out to master branch
->

 > `$ git branch --merged`
->lists branches that are merged to current branch
+lists branches that are merged to current branch
->

 > `$ git merge <feature_branch_name>`
 > or
 >  `$ git merge --squash <source/feature_branch_name>`
-> to squash commits from source branch into single commit
+To squash commits from source branch into single commit

-> Octopus merge
+**Octopus merge**
 > `$ git merge master feature-branch`
-> merges master with feature-branch and currently checked out branch.
+merges master with feature-branch and currently checked out branch.

-> in case of conflict while merging use,
+in case of conflict while merging use,
 > `$ git mergetool`
-> to resolve conflict graphically using mergetool.
+to resolve conflict graphically using mergetool.

-> then
+>then
 > `$ git merge --continue`

->
-> Or you can just simply abort the merge.
+Or you can just simply abort the merge.
 > `$ git merge --abort`

 **Branch Deleting**